nodejs/node/doc/api/events.md

 // Prints: ok boom
 ```

-An {AbortSignal} may be used to cancel waiting for the event early:
+An {AbortSignal} can be used to cancel waiting for the event:

 ```js
 const { EventEmitter, once } = require('events');